thinkshout/thinkshout/_case_studies/tolerance.md

     section-data-number3: "+27%"
     section-data-text3: "increased session duration"
     section-description: |
       Now users can craft unique learning plans and share them with peers in their own schools or across the country.
-Over time, as the online community grows, we hope to build more social tools for teachers to share, comment on, and learn from each other’s work; work that ultimately fosters a more inclusive and kind environment in our schools.
+As the online community grows, we hope to build more social tools for teachers to share, comment on, and learn from each other’s work; work that ultimately fosters a more inclusive and kind environment in our schools.

 cs-cta-text: Launch Site
 cs-cta-url: https://www.tolerance.org/